ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance-manager-overview.md

 ### Customer-managed controls

 This is the collection of controls that are managed by your organization.
 Your organization is responsible for implementing these controls as part of your compliance process for a given standard or regulation.
 Customer-managed controls are also organized into control families for the corresponding certification or regulation.
 Use the customer-managed controls to implement the recommended actions suggested by Microsoft as part of your compliance activities.
-Your organization can use the prescriptive guidance and recommended Customer Actions in each customer-managed control to manage the implementation and assessment process for that control.
+Your organization can use the prescriptive guidance and recommended customer actions in each customer-managed control to manage the implementation and assessment process for that control.

 Customer-managed controls in Assessments also have built-in workflow management functionality that you can use to manage and track your organization's progress towards completing the Assessment.
 With this workflow functionality, you can: